band/openaiLab/localGPT/gpt4all-chatbot/README.md

   installation may require that the HUGGINGFACE_API_TOKEN be available.
   - if successful an http server will be running on `localhost:7860`
-  - questions and requests can be entered on the web page
+  - questions and requests can be entered on the web page; Prompt and Response will be shown on the web page and displayed in the Terminal
   - the server can be terminated with the "Close Chatbot" button on the web page.